Paraboly/react-native-barcode-scanner/README.md

 "react-native-camera": ">= 3.31.0"
 ```

+## iOS Installation
-## Do not forget to add this on Podfile
+Do not forget to add this on Podfile

 ```swift
 pod 'react-native-camera', path: '../node_modules/react-native-camera', subspecs: [